microsoft/Build-OMS-Agent-for-Linux/README.md

 ### Cloning the repositories

-If you have read access to the [OMS TestCoverage] (https://github.com/Microsoft/OMS-Agent-for-Linux-testconfig) project, use the following.
+If you have read access to the [OMS TestConfig] (https://github.com/Microsoft/OMS-Agent-for-Linux-testconfig) project, use the following.